daattali/beautiful-jekyll/_posts/2022-07-16-real-life-sensor-data-modeling.md

 ## Equipment Failures

 When it comes to equipment failures, the sensor signal should either go off (in which case we are dealing with missing data again) or experience some major irregularities.
-We can use the same `generate_truncated_normal_vector` function to model signal irregularities of this kind, with more "extreme" values, e.g.:
+I can use the same `generate_truncated_normal_vector` function to model signal irregularities of this kind, with more "extreme" values, e.g.:

 ```python
 generate_truncated_normal_vector(1, 0.9, 1, 0, 100)[0]
 ```

-We will apply the resulted random number as a multiplier, while generating regular current values instead of the missing values in the last version of the `generate_current_data` function:
+I apply the resulted random number as a multiplier, while generating regular current values instead of the missing values in the last version of the `generate_current_data` function:

 ```python
 def generate_current_data(